beave/meer/doc/source/configuration.rst

        # Store extra decoded JSON metadata from Suricata or Sagan.
 This requires
        # your database to have the metadata, flow, http, etc. tables.
 If all are
-       # disabled,  Meer will stored data in strictly a Barnyard2/Snort method.
+       # disabled,  Meer will store data in strictly a Barnyard2/Snort method.
        # If you want to store this decoded information,  and you likely do,  make
        # sure you have the decoders enabled in the "core" section of this Meer
        # configuration file!